The alternation between reliefs and plains

 Few mighty rivers but some splendid lakes

-The most majestic river in Bulgaria is of course the Danube, which is a natural border with Romania.
-By the way, to get to either country, river ferries often make the round trip in a few minutes.
+Bulgaria's most majestic river is, of course, the Danube, the natural border with Romania.
+Regular river shuttles take you from one bank to the other, from one country to the other, in just a few minutes.
 You can take a boat from Oryahovo in the northwest or Svichtov in the center.
-In Russe, a bridge crosses the river directly.
-That's why many Romanians often go back and forth to spend a weekend day in the city or vice versa.
-When you are in the northeast of Bulgaria, you don't need to cross the Danube to get to Romania.
+In Roussé, a bridge crosses the river.
+Bulgarians and Romanians often cross each other's paths as they travel back and forth to spend the day "abroad".
+When you're in northeastern Bulgaria, you don't need to cross the Danube to get to Romania.
+But it's not as folkloric!

-Apart from the Danube, there are many rivers that cross the country and all of them have the same characteristic: they are quite small in length, as almost all of them have their source in Bulgaria and the territory of the country is not very big.
-Among those with the largest flow, the Maritza flows from Bulgaria into Turkey and flows into the Aegean Sea after passing through Plovdiv, Stara Zagora and Svilengrad.
-The Strouma, 290 km long, has its source in the southwest of Vitosha and continues its journey in Greece.
-The Iskar is the only river that flows only in Bulgaria, for 368 km, taking its source in the Rila and flowing into the Danube.
+In addition to the Danube, many other rivers cross the country, almost all of them originating in Bulgaria.
+Among those with the greatest flow, the Maritza flows from Bulgaria into Turkey and empties into the Aegean Sea after passing through Plovdiv, Stara Zagora and Svilengrad.
+The Strouma, 290 km long, rises in the southwest of Vitosha and continues its journey in Greece.
+The Iskar flows only in Bulgaria, for 368 km, rising in the Rila and flowing into the Danube.

-The rivers feed the lakes and dams, most of them artificial, like the beautiful lake of Batak, in the Rhodopes, not far from Velingrad, Vatcha, Stouden Kladenets, or the one of Ticha in the center.
-The largest natural lake of the country is the lake of Bourgas (Dam Bourgas) which is in direct connection with the Black Sea.
-It is an exceptional ornithological reserve.
-You will observe a great diversity of birds.
+The rivers feed lakes and dams, most of them man-made, such as the beautiful Lake Batak in the Rhodopes, not far from Velingrad, Vacha and Studen Kladenets, or the Ticha lake in central Bulgaria.
+The country's largest natural lake is Lake Bourgas (Dam Bourgas), directly connected to the Black Sea.
+It's an exceptional ornithological reserve.
+Here you can observe a wide variety of breeding and migratory birds.

-In Bulgaria, there are more than 1,600 drinking water springs and almost 600 different mineral waters, most of them located in the mountains in the center and southwest of the country.
-You can enjoy spas in the main spa towns of Hissarya, Sapareva Banya, Sofia, Bankya, Velingrad, Sandanski, Stara Zagora, Naretchen, Sliven, Haskovo, Kyoustendil, Varchets...
-The Sapareva Banya spring is the only geyser in Bulgaria.
-The water gushes out at 103,8 °C!
+Bulgaria is home to over 1,600 drinking water springs, including almost 600 mineral springs, most of them located in the mountains of central and south-western Bulgaria.
+You can enjoy spas in the main spa towns of Hissarya, Sapareva Banya, Sofia, Bankya, Velingrad, Sandanski, Stara Zagora, Narechen, Sliven, Haskovo, Kyustendil, Varchets...
+The Sapareva Banya spring is Bulgaria's only geyser.
+The water gushes out at 103.8°C!

 The gorges and caves dug by the water